Deardorff's Glossary of International Economics

 Intermediate transaction The sale of a product by one firm to another, presumably to be used as an intermediate input.

 Intermittent dumping Dumping that occurs for short periods of time, presumably to dispose of temporary surpluses of goods and not intended to eliminate competition.
-Same as sporadic dumping.
+Same as sporadic dumping and distress dumping.

 Intermodalism The use of more than one form (mode) of transportation, as when a shipment travels by both sea and rail.